openforeveryone/VulkanDepthPeel/README.md

 # Vulkan depth peel demo
 Demonstrates order independent transparency on Vulkan using depth peeling.
+This code accompanies the blog post [Depth Peeling Order Independent Transparency in Vulkan] (https://matthewwellings.com/blog/depth-peeling-order-independent-transparency-in-vulkan/).

 This demo will run on Linux (XCB) and Android.
 It makes use of subpasses, input attachments and reusable command buffers.